yoyoberenguer/IndexMapping/README.md

 resume with the following statment :
 ```
 If we know the index value of a buffer (index), find the
-equivalent position in a 3d array (x, y, z) such as :
+equivalent position in a 3d array (x, y, z) and reciprocally;
+such as :
 ```

 - `to3d` buffer[index]     --> 3d array[x, y, z]